Course Creator Stuck Under $50K per Year Despite Consistent Work

 Total: 33–48 launch-related emails in 8 months

-That’s one launch email every 5 days for 8 months straight.
-No wonder her open rates collapsed.
+That’s one launch email every five days for eight months straight, so it’s no surprise her open rates collapsed.

 Step 3: Design ONE Evergreen Offer (20 minutes)